Pranshu258/WebDev/GitHub_Pages.md

 Git is available freely under the GNU General Public License for Windows, Linux and MacOS.
 See the follwing article to learn how to install Git on your machine: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 For Ubuntu Linux and Windows 10 with Bash the following commands work:

     $ sudo apt install git

+After installing Git use the following commands for configuration:

     $ git config --global user.name "your name"
     $ git config --global user.email "your email"